isomerpages/moe-ganengsengsch/pages/GESS 140th Anniversary Journey.md

 </table>
 <p>
 <br>
-<br><strong><em>GESS140 Cycle for a Cause</em><br></strong>Gan Eng Seng School's
+<br><strong><em>GESS140 Cycle for a Cause</em><br></strong>Another special
-140th anniversary will be celebrated with a special "Cycle for a Cause" event from 13 March 2025 to 14<sup>th</sup> March 2025.
-This overnight event aims to promote health, community spirit, and philanthropy while embodying the school's core values of discipline and resilience.
-Each cyclist will cycle a designated route in teams, raising funds for Singapore Disability Sports Council and demonstrating their commitment to the school's motto, "Onward."
-The event will see the active participation of SAC, GESSOSA, the school's alumni association, and the PTA (Parent-Teacher Association).
-This relay not only honors &nbsp;our Founder Gan Eng Seng's legacy but also fosters unity among the school and its key partners, highlighting the school's dedication to making a positive impact on the community.
+event that took place from 13 March 2025 to 14 March 2025 was the "Cycle for a Cause" event.
+This overnight event promoted health, community spirit, and philanthropy while embodying the school's core values of discipline and resilience.
+Each cyclist cycled a designated route in teams and raised funds for the Singapore Disability Sports Council, demonstrating their commitment to the school's motto, "Onward."
+The event saw active participation from the SAC, GESSOSA, the school's alumni association, and the PTA (Parent-Teacher Association).
+This relay not only honored our Founder Gan Eng Seng's legacy but also fostered unity among the school and its key partners, highlighting the school's dedication to making a positive impact on the community.
 <br>
 <br>